paylike/api-docs/README.md

 You do not need to do clever stuff about expiration if you follow this flow - cards will fail for whatever reason and be replaced by the customer.

-You could enhance the flow by creating rrecurring payments a bit earlier to warn the user if an upcoming payment will fail and needs to be completed manually.
+You could enhance the flow by creating recurring payments a bit earlier to warn the user if an upcoming payment will fail and needs to be completed manually.
 Delay the capture for the actual renewal date.